Home · July 26, 2024

 Is It Better to Rent or Buy a House?

-Renting vs. buying may be cheaper for many in the short term.
+Renting instead of buying a home may be cheaper in the short term.
 However, the potential for building wealth through homeownership could be significant.
 Here's how to decide which option is right for you.

-Of course, there are fluctuating expenses associated with homeownership that you should consider.
-Over time, property tax increases can have a substantial impact on the total amount that you'll pay each year.
-Plus, homeowners in some states may experience unexpected jumps in home insurance premiums—particularly in areas prone to natural disasters.
+Of course, it's also important to note the fluctuating expenses associated with home ownership.
+Over time, property tax increases can have a substantial impact on the total amount you'll pay each year.
+Plus, in certain states you may experience unexpected jumps in home insurance premiums—particularly in areas prone to natural disasters.

-Meanwhile, rent prices tend to increase over time.
+Rent prices also tend to increase over time.
 While the annual rate of increase may be modest—somewhere around 3%, depending on where you live—it can also leap far higher than expected, putting many renters in a difficult position.

 According to Zillow's January 2024 Rental Market Report, rents are 30% higher than before the COVID-19 pandemic.
 So even if renting is cheaper than buying today, that might not always be the case.